marcysko/README-Generator/README.md

 # README-Generator

 ## Purpose
-A command-line application that dynamically generates a professional README.md file from a user's input allowing the project creator to devote more time working on the project.
+A command-line application that dynamically generates a professional README.md file from a user's input.

 ## Built With